roberto-butti/some-drops-of-php/src/content/docs/00-intro/01-hacktoberfest.md

 ## How to Get Started

+The **Some drops of PHP** repository is: https://github.com/roberto-butti/some-drops-of-php

-1. Fork the repository to your GitHub account.
+1. Fork the [repository](https://github.com/roberto-butti/some-drops-of-php) to your GitHub account.
 2. Create a new branch for your contributions.
 3. Make your changes and commit them.
-4. Open a pull request to merge your changes back into the main repository.
+4. Open a pull request to merge your changes back into [the **Some drops of PHP** repository](https://github.com/roberto-butti/some-drops-of-php).

 For more detailed instructions, please check our [Contribution Guidelines](https://github.com/roberto-butti/some-drops-of-php/blob/main/CONTRIBUTING.md).